armendariz/terminal_recipes/README.md

     * ctrl + a = move to beginning of line
     * ctrl + e = move to end of line
     * ctrl + c = stop process
-    * ps -x = detailed list or processes running

 * Basic data wrangling
     * head = looking at the first few rows of a spreadsheet
+    * tail = looking at the last few rows of a spreadsheet
-    * exporting the first few rows of a big spreadsheet
+    * head original_filename.csv > firstfewrows.csv = exporting the first few rows of a big spreadsheet
     * wc -l = counting the total number of rows
     * vim = powerful if hard to learn file editor
       * You'll want to know this, but we won't be able to get to the details.
       * Your Mac comes with a good built in tutorial.
 Go to your terminal and type 'vimtutor'
     * egrep = powerful tool to search files
-    * uniq = file inspection for obvious dupes
+    * uniq = file inspection for obvious duplicate records
+      * uniq -d filename = print only duplicate repeated lines in file

 Intermediate stuff: